 PSYX 100.
 Intro to Psychology.
 3 Credits.

 An introductory survey of the scientific discipline of psychology.
-Attention will be given to such standard topics as the nature of empirical, scientific research, and the learning process, intelligence, perception, personality, motivation, emotion, cognitive processes, abnormal behavior, human sexuality, psi-phenomen, major systems of psychotherapy, human growth and development, psychobiology and physiology, social psychology, memory, stress, forensic and industrial psychology.
+Attention will be given to such standard topics as the nature of empirical, scientific research, and the learning process, intelligence, perception, personality, motivation, emotion, cognitive processes, abnormal behavior, human sexuality, psi-phenomena, major systems of psychotherapy, human growth and development, psychobiology and physiology, social psychology, memory, stress, forensic and industrial psychology.
 Students will be guided towards an appreciation of the six major theoretical perspectives that psychology has to offer.
 As psychology is intended to describe, predict, understand, and to control behavior, students should emerge from the course with an increased degree of enlightened control over their lives.
-Formerly PSYC 101.

 PSYX 150.
 Drugs and Society.
 3 Credits.

 This course will help students become more informed about the factors that may underlie drug use and introduce them to historical and contemporary controversies surrounding drugs and society.
 There are many issues related to the use of drugs: Why people use them?
 How they affect people?
 How society responds to drug use?
 What can be done to prevent or terminate use?
 This course will address these topics by considering mind/psychology, body/pharmacology, and environment/sociology.